guardian/frontend/docs/ab-testing.md

 For simple analysis of the data you can use [Omniture](https://sc.omniture.com)

+The data is logged under the Omniture property _p51_.

 ### Ophan

 For inspection of the raw test data you can query the RedShift instance created by the data team.